RunningOnNativeLands-01+%281%29.jpg

 In a perfect world, there is no ownership of the lands.
 Many definitions today of public lands, parks, national parks, even purchasing land to build your homes and businesses on, include this word of ownership.
 That word, over history, has long roots connected to trauma, violence, racism, theft, and oppression.
 Our initiative, will help to shift our language, gain a new perspective, and rekindle a connection with the lands and the people, that we used to have.

-The Running on Native Lands Initiative is a Rising Hearts program that aims to make land acknowledgements at trail AND road race events a common and inclusive practice and encourages those who become a partner to go the extra mile by giving back to the communities which the land is borrowed from.
-With a partnership, we will help facilitate to connect race and event directors (even brands and companies) with the local communities and encourage event attendees and coordinators to rethink the way we view trails, races, urban and rural areas, and our connection with the lands by recognizing the lands we are privileged to run on ARE stolen.
-That’s the first re-education opportunity for everyone.
-We are about community building and creating better communication pathways between event directors and Native communities so that attendees can be more respectful of the land they are on and learn how to best protect the areas they visit in ways unique to the land and sacred ecosystems, and to learn if there are lands or sites that should be avoided or require extra care, This initiative creates every opportunity for us, as people, to gain a new perspective, to show up, to learn, to support, and give visibility to the first peoples, and be one of the first of many questions we ask ourselves, in how else can we create a more inclusive, safe, visible, supportive, diverse, accessible, and affordable.
+With a kinship, we will help facilitate to connect race and event directors (even brands and companies) with the local communities and encourage event attendees and coordinators to rethink the way we view trails, races, urban and rural areas, and our connection with the lands by recognizing the lands we are privileged to run on, ARE stolen.
+That’s the first re-education opportunity.
+We are about community building and creating better communication pathways between event directors and Indigenous communities so that attendees can be more respectful of the land they are on and learn how to best protect the areas they visit in ways unique to the land and sacred ecosystems, and to learn if there are lands or sites that should be avoided or require extra care, This initiative creates every opportunity for us, as people, to gain a new perspective, to show up, to learn, to support, and give visibility to the first peoples, and be one of the first of many questions we ask ourselves, in how else can we create a more inclusive, safe, visible, supportive, diverse, accessible, and affordable or ask the question, who else is missing?

 Together, we can help make the running community more accessible, supportive, inclusive and visible.